Water meter prepped for install.

 You can mount the LCD readout anywhere you want.
 I figured the galley was as good a place as any and wouldn't require any crazy cable fishing.
 A previous owner had moved the propane system to the deck box on the bow and put in a new solenoid switch in the head.
 The solenoid switch that was still in the galley was disconnected.
 I am going to have a labeled placard made for the water meter LCD readout to replace this, but until then I just cut a hole in the aluminum solenoid plate with a Dremel and mounted it there.

 Installed and ready.
 It's hard to make out in the picture, but just below the readout display is a gray button that resets the counter to zero.
 The LCD unit is powered by a lithium battery that the manufacturer claims will last 5-10 years.
+I topped off with water and then waited to see what the meter would read when each tank ran dry from normal use.
+I did this several times and the meter provided consistent readings of 112 gallons.

 Forward tank = 53 gallons